The 100 best TV shows of all time

 The Simpsons family (Image credit: FOX)

 Featuring an iconic theme tune, an array of celebrity guest stars and easily identifiable characters, The Simpsons has become one of the most influential cartoons of all time.
-At the time of writing, it's won 34 Primetime Emmy Awards and has spawned video games, board games and a feature-length movie.
+It's won over 30 Primetime Emmy Awards and has spawned video games, board games and a feature-length movie.
 It doesn't look like it's stopping any time soon, either.

 The titular Simpsons are your average dysfunctional family but the impact they've had on popular culture certainly shouldn't be overlooked.
-Whether it's laugh-out-loud satire, catchy songs, emotional moments (we're looking at you, "And Maggie Makes Three"), or its annual "Treehouse of Horror" specials, it's had everyone talking for the past 24 years.
+Whether it's laugh-out-loud satire, catchy songs, emotional moments (we're looking at you, "And Maggie Makes Three"), or its annual "Treehouse of Horror" specials, it's had everyone talking for the past quarter of a century.
 Even if you've never seen a single episode, you'll probably know a quote or catchphrase, proving just how great this series is. — Lucy Buglass

 4. The West Wing